yeti-switch/doc/en/web-interface/general.rst

 .. _general_information:

  YETI Web interface allows you to manage all possible entities in the system including CDRs, reporting, billing, routing, sytem configuration and others.
-It was developed using the most poweful and flexible web frameworks such as `Ruby on Rails <https://rubyonrails.org/>`_ and `Active Admin <https://activeadmin.info/>`_.
+It was developed using the most powerful and flexible web frameworks such as `Ruby on Rails <https://rubyonrails.org/>`_ and `Active Admin <https://activeadmin.info/>`_.

  General structure of the YETI Web interface includes tree main sections: